cloudfoundry/java-buildpack/docs/framework-google_stackdriver_profiler.md

-# Google Stackdriver Profielr Framework
+# Google Stackdriver Profiler Framework
 The Google Stackdriver Profiler Framework causes an application to be automatically configured to work with a bound [Google Stackdriver Profiler Service][].

 <table>